 Please arrive by 3pm to check in followed by a briefing and an orientation walk of the area.

 We would encourage people to travel by public transport.
-Why not try the Caledonian Sleeper from London to Aviemore details in this link: Sleeper train.
+Why not try the Caledonian Sleeper from London to Aviemore?
+Details in this link: Sleeper train.
 Your adventure begins from the moment you board the train.
-The overnight train arrives into Aviemore at 8am ish on Day 1.
+The overnight train arrives into Aviemore at about 8am on Day 1.

 Departure is after a morning walk on the last day.

-Price: £990 per person for solo occupancy ensuite room to include:
+Price: £990 per person for a solo occupancy ensuite room to include:

 - Ensuite Bed & Breakfast accommodation

-- Welcome dinner at a local restaurant on the 1st night
+- Welcome dinner at a local restaurant on the first night

 - Specialist local guiding – Stef has great knowledge of the area